AEW Dynamite preview: The St. Patrick's Day Slam lineup - Pro Wrestling Dot Net

 -Jade Cargill in action.

-Powell’s POV: Wednesday’s episode was taped on Thursday in Jacksonville, Florida at Daily’s Place.
+Powell’s POV: Tonight’s episode was taped on Thursday in Jacksonville, Florida at Daily’s Place.
+Tony Khan stated on Tuesday’s Impact Wrestling television show that the Rhodes vs. Penta match will open Dynamite.
 Join Jake Barnett for his live review of Dynamite on Wednesdays at 7CT/8ET.
-Dot Net Members hear my same night audio reviews after each episode.
+My weekly audio review for Dot Net Members will be available on Thursday this week because I will be covering the NXT television show.
+We’ll get back to same night audio reviews of Dynamite next week.

 Be the first to comment